anko/array-keyed-map/readme.md

   This means any operation involving a path scales linearly with that path's length, as it is traversed.

-- `.size` is cached.
-It does not traverse.
+- `.size` is cached, so it does not traverse the data structure.

 - The algorithms are implemented iteratively, because the VM stack is faster than a JS stack.